Gkkumar2/SQL-DW-Project/README.md

 ---

 ## 🚀 Introduction
 Welcome to the **Modern SQL Data Warehouse Project**!
-This project is designed to help you build a **fully functional data warehouse** from scratch, while also learning real-world best practices and methodologies used in **industry-leading companies**.
+This project is designed to  build a **fully functional data warehouse** from scratch, while also learning real-world best practices and methodologies used in **industry-leading companies**.

 This project is beneficial for:
 - **Data Architects** - Learn how to design a modern data architecture.